fatiando/data/README.md

 ### The Ensaio package

-These datasets are also accessible through the [Ensaio](https://www.fatiando.org/ensaio)
+These datasets are also accessible through [Ensaio](https://www.fatiando.org/ensaio):
-package:

 ```python
 import ensaio.v1 as ensaio